Darksel0/ddos/README.md

 very important: attack webpage must active dont change browser tab

-if you active other tab in browser ddos get stopped
+if you active other tab in browser  the attack  stops